Gogi2016/Assignment_2/README.md

 - **Trained Model Parameters**:
   - **Weight**: 1.9774
   - **Bias**: 1.0096
-- **Predicted value for x = 5**: `y ≈ 10.89`
+- **Predicted value for x = 5**: "y ≈ 10.89"
-- **Actual value for y**: `11.0` (Note: Slight difference due to random noise)
+- **Actual value for y**: "11.0" (Note: Slight difference due to random noise)

 The model was able to approximate the actual data with reasonable accuracy.
 Over training, the loss decreased significantly, suggesting that the model is learning and adjusting its parameters effectively.
 Despite some random noise in the dataset, the model captured the underlying linear trend well.

 ## Challenges

-- **Handling Deprecated Functions**: While working on this project, I encountered several warnings related to deprecated functions in the `rand` crate, particularly with `rand::thread_rng` and `rand::Rng::gen_range`.
+- **Handling Deprecated Functions**: While working on this project, I encountered several warnings related to deprecated functions in the "rand" crate, particularly with "rand::thread_rng" and "rand::Rng::gen_range".
 I had to update the code to use the new API to avoid potential issues in future versions of the library.
 - **Noise in Data**: The synthetic data includes noise, which sometimes makes the learning process less smooth.
 The model is limited to simple linear regression and may not handle complex patterns well.

 ## Reflection on the Learning Process

 This project provided a hands-on opportunity to implement a fundamental machine learning algorithm—linear regression—in a low-level programming language like Rust.
 The process allowed me to:
 - Deepen my understanding of linear regression and its core components (e.g., loss function, gradient descent, model training).
 - Encounter challenges with handling random noise in data and applying standard machine learning techniques.
-- Gain exposure to Rust’s data manipulation and handling libraries, specifically the `rand` crate, which I used for data generation.
+- Gain exposure to Rust’s data manipulation and handling libraries, specifically the "rand" crate, which I used for data generation.

-Additionally, working with the Rust programming language sharpened my ability to implement algorithms in a systems-level language, which is known for its memory safety and performance.
+Also working with the Rust programming language sharpened my ability to implement algorithms in a systems-level language, which is known for its memory safety and performance.

 ## Resources